RobinBoers/geheimesite.nl/src/blog/gpt-again.md

 Therefore, I propose we teach AI literacy in high school and college.
 Teach students about the risks and benefits of using generative models as a writing tool.
 Not a cheat code.
 Not a search engine.
 A writing tool.

 Handing in work not written by you is plagiarism.
-However, I think using language models as a tool for checking grammar, paraphrasing sentences, reordering paragraphs and unblocking you creatively is nothing but beneficial in developing your writing skills.
+You still have to write yourself.
+However, using an LLM for checking grammar, paraphrasing sentences, reordering paragraphs, finding the right words and unblocking you creatively is not cheating.
+For some people, language is a huge barrier to getting their ideas down on paper.
+If a tool can help them do that more effectively, the use of that tool should be encouraged, not banned.
+In short, you do the thinking, and the computer helps you with the stylistics.
+It's not unlike other tools we're already using, such as spellcheck, dictionaries, translators and the thesaurus.

-In conclusion, ChatGPT and similar models are not a threat to writing.
+ChatGPT and similar models are not a threat to writing.
 Instead, they are merely new tools that can--if utilized correctly--further improve our writing.
 Use them wisely.

 <small>*this post was written by me, but edited and <a href="//languagetool.org">checked for grammar mistakes</a> using AI.</small>